-The Stanford connections behind Latin America’s multi-billion dollar startup renaissance – TechCrunch
+The Stanford connections behind Latin America’s multibillion-dollar startup renaissance – TechCrunch

 “In my mind 99 had a lot to do with what is happening right now with the current PayPal mafia [of Latin America] because they became the first big new exit on the continent,” Ajao says.

-Entrepreneurs from 99 spun out to form Yellow, a dockless scooter and bike-sharing company that was initially backed by Monashees, Grishin Robotics and Base10 Ventures — the venture firm that Ajao co-founded and which closed a $137 million venture fund just nine months ago.
+Entrepreneurs from 99 spun out to form Yellow, a dockless scooter and bike-sharing company that was initially backed by Monashees, Grishin Robotics and Base10 Partners — the venture firm that Ajao co-founded and which closed a $137 million venture fund just nine months ago.

 Monashees and Base10 also co-invested in Grin, a Mexico City-based dockless scooter company.
 Together the two companies managed to raise over $100 million before merging into one company earlier this.
 That deal ultimately provided a challenger to the automotive-based ride-sharing businesses that were beginning to encroach on the scooter business.